ymoisan/openshift-activities/README.md

 # OpenShift Activities

 This repository is based largely on what the [Visual Studio Code](https://github.com/microsoft/vscode) repository.
 The way the `vscode` community organizes development is a source of inspiration for us.
-In particular we like the way issues are used to track progress instead of more traditional Kanban style dashboards.
+In particular we like the way issues are used to track progress instead of more traditional Kanban style dashboards :

+"On the Visual Studio Code team, [we use GitHub issues to track all of our work](https://code.visualstudio.com/blogs/2020/05/06/github-issues-integration).
+From our detailed iteration plans to individual bugs, we track everything as GitHub issues."

 ## The Repository